Cambridge-ICCS/FTorch/README.md

 call torch_tensor_delete(model_output)
 ```

-### 3. Build
+### 3. Build the code

 In order to compile code using this library we need to link against the installation at
 compile time.
-Here we describe how to do this for two approaches, cmake and make.
+Here we describe how to do this for two build systems, cmake and make.

 #### CMake
-To build using cmake we need to find the FTorch installation and link it to the executable.
+If our project were using cmake we would need the following in the `CMakeLists.txt` file to find the FTorch installation and link it to the executable.

 This can be done by adding the following to the `CMakeLists.txt` file:
 ```